DarkGrey456/SLICED-BREAD-DACLOD-/DACLOD/README.md

 ## Features
 * Load a 4k heightmap
 * Viewport dependant level of detail
+* occluders and AABB's for heightmap displacement meshes
 * Collisions working
 * The images and the meshes are aligned to power of 2 levels, so all the grid chunks fit better into GPU memory